mdarche/maker-ui/packages/components/README.md

 ## Event Bubbling

-Because the Modal component uses React's Portal API, it can still utilize all styles, variants, and properties of your Theme UI or Elements UI theme.
+Because the Modal component uses React's Portal API, it can still utilize all styles, variants, and properties of your Theme UI or Maker UI theme.

 ## Focus Management